-Each of these barriers contributed to the declining saving rates of American households.
-Several insights from researchers and practitioners offer areas for reform and improvement of our current approaches to saving.
-Today, I offer four recommendations that can enable more Americans to save and to prepare better for retirement:
+Each of these barriers has contributed to the declining saving rates of American households across the income spectrum.
+Several insights from researchers and practitioners offer areas for reform and improvement of our current approaches to saving.30 Today, I join them by offering four research-based recommendations that will enable policymakers to facilitate better retirement savings for Americans:

 - 1. Automate good financial choices - 2.
 Maximize "golden moments" to create more saving opportunities - 3.
-Support emergency saving - 4.
+Build unrestricted emergency savings - 4.
 Facilitate saving opportunities early in life